smduncan/b450x-ardupilot/README.md

 Just some settings and things for when I fitted Pixhawk to my old Blade 450X helicopter

 ## Disclaimer ##
 Use these settings at your own risk.
 All helis are different.
 I'm no expert in Ardupilot.
-These are the settings that work for me, they may not be entirely correctly set up.
+This is what worked for me, it might not be correctly configured.
+It is just what my heli and I are comfortable with!

 ## What's here ##